 Here are some ideas for talking with school-age children about things like terrorism, natural disasters, violent crime, climate change and other disaster news and distressing events.

 Make time to talk

 Find the right time to talk with your child.
-If your child has heard distressing news at school, this might be when she gets home.
-Or she might want to talk at bedtime.
-It’s always best if you make plenty of time to talk and you give your child your full attention.
+If your child has heard distressing news at school, this might be when they get home.
+Or your child might want to talk at bedtime.
+It’s always best if you make plenty of time to talk and give your child your full attention.

-If the event has affected you too, try to choose a time when you’re feeling OK to talk too.
+If the event has also affected you, try to choose a time when you’re feeling OK to talk too.

 Acknowledge what has happened and find out what your child knows

 It’s always best to acknowledge that a disaster or tragedy has happened.
 If you pretend that nothing has happened, your child could feel confused and unsafe.
-He might also worry about things by himself.
+Your child might also worry about things by themselves.

-It’s a good idea to start by asking your child what she knows and whether she has any questions.
+It’s a good idea to start by asking your child what they know and whether they have any questions.
 For example, ‘On the news this morning, there was a report about a man with a gun in the city.
 Were people at school talking about that?
 What were they saying?’